JATOS/JATOS_docs/versioned_docs/version-3.8.1/Manage_your_JATOS/Update-JATOS.md

 ### (Auto-)Update to a specific version

-Sometimes, for whatever reasons, JATOS doesn't autmatically detect new versions then you can still start the update by specifying the version.
+Sometimes, for whatever reasons, JATOS doesn't automatically detect new versions.
+Then you can still start the update by specifying the version.

 **It is usually destructive to update JATOS to a lower version than is currently installed.
 It's highly recommended to use a higher version (or the same).
 Use at your own risk.**